IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 ###### F. Unacceptable (59 & Below)
 Performance and attendance of the student has been such that course requirements have not been met.
 Work shows no overall understanding of the course material on many levels or either a severe lack of interest.

+### TECHNOLOGY USE IN THE CLASSROOM

+This class is about visual foundation principles first and foremost & technology second.
+Through lectures & demos, we will cover many important technical issues, but—as in the professional world—the burden of technology will always lie squarely on the designer’s shoulders.
+Community tech sharing is highly advised as well.
+Among your listing of books in this syllabus, as well as the class website, I have listed several helpful resources to help you in getting up to speed with technology.

+Laptop computers and other mobile devices are invaluable tools for artists, designers, and students when used responsibly.
+However, this technology can also be incredibly distracting, especially in the classroom.
+When in class, you may use your laptops and other devices for any activities pertaining to the course: taking notes, researching material relevant to our readings and discussions, doing VFS homework, making class presentations, etc. However, the following uses are unacceptable: checking email, instant messaging, texting, using social networking sites such as facebook, myspace, etc.  Also, during class screenings, your laptops should not be used.

+### ACADEMIC HONESTY

+All work for this class must be your own and specific to this semester.
+Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
+Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
+Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
+Please use the MLA style for citing and documenting source material.

 ### ACADEMIC ACCOMMODATIONS

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

 ### ADDITIONAL INFO REGARDING PRINTING